awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/how-to-tag-associated-repository-remove-cli.md

      --tag-keys key1 key2 key3
    ```

-1. If successful, there is no output and there is not an error\.
+1. If successful, there is no output and no error\.
 If you want to verify the tags were removed correctly, use the describe\-repository\-association command and use `--association-arn` to specify the ARN of the associated repository\.

    ```
    aws codeguru-reviewer describe-repository-association /
      --association-arn arn:aws:codeguru-reviewer:us-west-2:123456789012:association:repository-association-uuid
    ```

-   The output is a [https://docs.aws.amazon.com/codeguru/latest/reviewer-api/API_RepositoryAssociation.html](https://docs.aws.amazon.com/codeguru/latest/reviewer-api/API_RepositoryAssociation.html) object that includes an array that does not contain the *key*s you removed\.
+   The output is a [https://docs.aws.amazon.com/codeguru/latest/reviewer-api/API_RepositoryAssociation.html](https://docs.aws.amazon.com/codeguru/latest/reviewer-api/API_RepositoryAssociation.html) object that includes an array that does not contain the keys you removed\.
 In the following output example, all tags were removed so the tags array is empty\.

    ```
    {